 While investing in liability insurance can help protect you from accident claims, you must take necessary action to protect your tenants.
 It means providing them with a safe place to live and communicating with them regularly.

 You also need to know a few facts surrounding accident claims and landlords.
 If you have liability insurance, any compensation will usually be taken from this policy – so you won’t necessarily be out of pocket.

 Accident claims solicitors

-Whilst people were often worried about filing an accident claim due to concerns over cost, this is now largely removed.
+While people were often worried about filing an accident claim due to concerns over cost, this is now largely removed.

 Many solicitors now operate on a ‘no win no fee’ policy.
-If they win their case against you then their fees are usually covered by your insurance, so the claimant pays nothing.
+If they win their case against you, their fees are usually covered by your insurance, so the claimant pays nothing.

 While there is little you can do to prevent an accident claim against you once it has been filed, you must continue to provide a safe environment for your tenants – regardless of whether they are claiming damages.